-The Electronic Stability control is also referred to as the Dynamic stability control (DSC) or Electronic Stability Program (ESP).
+The electronic stability control is also referred to as the dynamic stability control (DSC) or electronic stability program (ESP).

 The ESC works together with the ABS to help the driver steer whenever they find themselves in skidding conditions.

-The ESC will also reduce the engine power hence preventing further skidding.
+The ESC will also reduce the engine power; hence, preventing further skidding.

-What does the ESC Light mean?
+What Does the ESC Light Mean?

 The ESC light comes on when the car activates the electric stability control due to lack of steering control, normally due to a slippery surface.
-As the car tries to regain traction control the light will remain on.
+As the car tries to regain traction control, the light will remain on.

 However, if the light remains on or keeps flickering then you could be experiencing problems with your ESC system.
 In some cars, there is a button to switch on/off traction control.

-However, if you are driving on the highway it is paramount that you keep the ESC on.
+However, if you are driving on the highway, it is paramount that you keep the ESC on.

-How does ESC work?
+How Does ESC Work?

 An ESC system includes ABS but not all cars with ABS have ESC.
 ESC monitors the steering angle and the wheel speed to check if the car is skidding.
-If the system notices that the driver is losing power it will cut back on power and apply ABS hence enabling the driver to retain control of the vehicle.
+If the system notices that the driver is losing power, it will cut back on power and apply ABS; hence, enabling the driver to retain control of the vehicle.

-Many drivers assume that when the light is on the car will do everything for you.
+Many drivers assume that when the light is on, the car will do everything for you.
 But, the system only assists you when you are losing traction.
-You should make every effort to slow down the car when skidding on slippery roads.
-Most of the time you should leave the light on for emergencies.
+You should make every effort to slow the car down when skidding on slippery roads.
+Most of the time, you should leave the light on for emergencies.

 The ESC was first introduced in the Toyota Crown in 1983 and was named the “Anti-Skid Control”.
-By 1987 BMW and Mercedes Benz had developed their own ESC systems.
+By 1987, BMW and Mercedes Benz had developed their own ESC systems.
 Many other car markers followed and by 2009 the European Union had made it mandatory for all cars to have ESC systems.
 The US NHTSA requires that all cars manufactured after 2012 should have the system.

-Problems Associated with the ESC light
+Problems Associated with the ESC Light

 Faulty wheel sensors

 The ESC communicates with wheel sensors attached to each wheel.
-When the sensors get covered with dirt they no longer are able to detect loss of traction in any of the wheels.
+When the sensors get covered with dirt, they are no longer able to detect loss of traction in any of the wheels.
 This will lead to your ABS and ESC systems malfunctioning.

 Wheel sensors relay information about the car’s traction through a set of wires to the onboard computers.
-However, should any of these wires be not connected properly or the ESC fuse blown then the ESC light will fail to come on?
+However, should any of these wires not be connected properly or the ESC fuse blown then the ESC light will fail to come on.

 A faulty traction control module

 The traction control determines the amount of pressure to be applied on the brakes whenever the driver loses control.
 This is done through constant communication with the wheel sensors.
-If the traction control computer is faulty then the ESC will not work.
+If the traction control computer is faulty, then the ESC will not work.

 The NHTSA has confirmed through numerous studies that ESC systems are effective at controlling road accidents.
 In 2004, a study carried out by the organization revealed that ESC reduced car crashes by up to 35%.
 The rates are even higher – at 67% – for SUVs.
-Another study conducted by the Insurance Institute for Highway Safety (IIHS) revealed that over 10,000 car fatalities can be avoided each year in the US if cars were equipped with ESC systems.
+Another study conducted by the Insurance Institute for Highway Safety (IIHS) revealed that over 10,000 car fatalities could be avoided each year in the US if cars were equipped with ESC systems.